 Partners Ending Homelessness (PEH) and the Guilford County Continuum of Care (CoC) were selected for Zero: 2016 participation beginning in January 2015.
-Zero: 2016 is a rigorous national change effort designed to help a committed group of 75 U.S. communities end veteran homelessness by December 2015 and chronic homelessness by December 2016.
+Zero: 2016/Built for Zero is a rigorous national change effort designed to help a committed group of 75 U.S. communities end veteran homelessness by December 2015 and chronic homelessness by December 2016.
 Community Solutions, the national organizer, supports participants in optimizing local resources, tracking progress, and accelerating the spread of proven strategies.

 By the end of 2015, it was apparent that PEH would not meet the veteran goal on time.
 Guilford County developed a “gold-standard by name list” and housed approximately the initial number of veterans within the first nine months of 2015.
 Yet, two factors had not been considered on the national level in the original planning strategy: